IntEL4CoRo/ViB-public/content/page/fallschool/Chapter5/index.md

 **Goal**: By the end of this session, you will know how to fine-tune an existing LLM with a knowledgebase in the fashion of RAG, and define the assistants behavior through (initial) prompt-engineering.

 ## Prerequisites
-- Laptop with internet connection
+- <a href="https://vib.ai.uni-bremen.de/page/fallschool/chapter2/">Chapter 2 - PyCRAM lecture</a>
+- <a href="https://nc.uni-bremen.de/index.php/s/W86jfpykMRAwaWp">Documentation files in TXT or PDF</a>

-(Optional) If run on your own machine:
+We host RAGFlow for you on our server, but if you want to run it on your own machine:
 - 16GB RAM
 - GPU recommended